gonzalesluisfrancisco/daq_gert/README.md

  * copy the daq_gert.diff patch file from the daq_gert directory to the source
  * directory
  * copy RPi2.config_4.0.y from the daq_gert directory to .config in the Linux source directory
+ * or
+ * copy RPi.config_4.0.y from the daq_gert directory to .config in the Linux source directory
  *
  * patch the kernel source with the daq_gert.diff patch file
  * patch -p1 <daq_gert.diff